 “Maine Marijuana Policy Office is in a position to finish final approval of the regulations.”

-The initiative approved by lawmakers made minor changes to the Maine Marijuana Legalization Act that were necessary for the marijuana office to support the regulations, which are expected to do so within two months.
-That means that you will probably be able to accept applications from retail sellers by the end of 2019, Heidrich said.
+The initiative approved by lawmakers made minor changes to the Maine Marijuana Legalization Act necessary for the marijuana office to support the regulations, which are expected to do so within two months.
+That means that you will be able to accept applications from retail sellers by the end of 2019, Heidrich said.

 “We will not know until we receive applications.
-We may have requested from someone who has everything ready and has a municipality ready to give it local authorisation, ”said Heidrich.
+We may have requested from someone who has everything ready and has a municipality ready to give it local authorization.”